Conduct Due Diligence Before Purchasing A Business.

 Initial Phase of Buying A Business

-The buyer normally first learns about a business through a confidential advertisement or some kind of a ‘teaser’ seen online.
-After qualifying the buyer and signing a non-disclosure statement, Five Star Business Brokers of South Florida then gives a buyer the comprehensive and confidential listing package about the business.
+The buyer normally first learns about a business through a confidential advertisement or a ‘blind ad’ seen online.
+After qualifying the buyer and signing a non-disclosure statement through the business broker, a buyer is then given a comprehensive and confidential listing package about the business.
 This information reveals the actual name of the business, company financials, and a plethora of other pertinent information about the business that is not revealed online to the public.

 Commencement of Formal Due Diligence

 - If an offer is accepted by the seller, then this will be memorialized in either a Letter of Intent (LOI) or a purchase agreement.

 - The ‘Formal due diligence phase’ typically starts at this point.

 - Most sellers will not go through a formal due diligence process unless there is a signed letter of intent or purchase contract

 - Indeed, many sellers require a refundable deposit to be held in escrow as a part of the LOI or purchase agreement prior to undergoing formal due diligence.

 - The seller usually will not release super-confidential information (such as bank statements or W2 forms) until knowing that these safeguards are in place.

 - The seller wants to make sure the buyer is serious and that there is a meeting of the minds on the basic terms of the deal.

 - Additionally, costs are a factor when commencing or proceeding with formal due diligence.